ToolBox Project

 help_outlineWhat is the ToolBox Project?

-The ToolBox Project is a volunteer-driven tool lending library located in Eugene, Oregon, that supports the sharing of tools and resources to empower people and build community around re-use, repair, and sustainability.
+The ToolBox Project is a volunteer-driven tool lending library located in Lane County, Oregon, that empowers people and builds community around re-use, repair, and sustainability by sharing tools.

 help_outlineWhere is the ToolBox Project located?